mzfr/Competitive-coding/Arrays/largest-number-formation/readme.md

 `55566 < 56655`, if yes then we swap their value in the array.

 This is done with all the elements.
 The time complexity in this case will be `O(n^2)` and space complexity would be `O(1)`.

+***

+This might now be the best solution because of that `while bigloop` and I think it might be possible to do this with recursion.